 Fire departments may also ‘shop’ small FFP items that are available in the warehouse during normal business hours.
 Departments that are further away may call to inquire about warehouse inventory.

 Federal Excess Personal Property Program (FEPP)

 Fire departments may request federal excess property through the RFP office.
 FEPP equipment is available for fire protection only.
 The department is required to place the equipment in-service within six months of receipt and maintain it in operable condition for the entirety of its possession.
 Title or ownership of FEPP does not pass to the fire department.
-Once the equipment can no longer be used the fire department is required to return it to the RFP office.
+Once the equipment can no longer be used, the fire department must return it to the RFP office.
 FEPP is provided in cooperation with the U.S. Forest Service.

 All FEPP and FFP equipment still under restriction is subject to inventory when requested.

 At the request of the fire department, the RFP shop can service, repair, and re-furbish FFP and FEPP equipment upon initial allocation.
 A portion of this service is provided in cooperation with the Arkansas Correctional Industries.
 While RFP does not charge for labor, all expenses incurred are the responsibility of the fire department.
 All services are subject to availability.

 This program is made possible through a grant from the USDA Forest Service.